 For 2018, the hair trend is getting flip-reversed with the introduction of a new, summer-ready technique: reverse balayage.
 You can already guess how it works.
-Instead of dark roots fading into lighter ends, the light shade is focused at the roots, while a scattering of warmer lowlights are painted through the ends of the hair.
+Instead of dark roots fading into lighter ends, the light shade is focused at the roots, while a scattering of warmer lowlights is painted through the ends of the hair.

-The beauty of traditional balayage is that it creates a super-subtle sun-kissed look, relying on freehand sweeps of light colour without the need or use of foils.
+The beauty of traditional balayage is that it creates a super-subtle sun-kissed look, relying on freehand sweeps of light color without the need or use of foils.
 Reverse balayage still creates an effortless, free-flowing fade of color, but the shade on the tint brush is decidedly deeper, giving the illusion of thicker hair.

 Typically balayage requires far less maintenance than traditional color because it grows out beautifully and there are no strong regrowth lines.
 It also means you can wait for longer between appointments so it’s the perfect technique for a modern, busy woman.

 If you want to make your balayage last as long as possible investing in some good quality color care styling products to keep your color looking fresh for longer.
 We suggest the Moroccanoil Color Complete Collection.

 Balayage is quite different from traditional highlights because no foil is used and the color is painted on freehand.
 The finished result is ‘less uniform than typical highlights.
 If you’ve ever been worried about having stripy color after a visit to Salon Serenity Spa, balayage is a sure way to avoid that harsh contrast between colors – especially if you’re going blonder.

 The color created is totally bespoke or made to order to you and can even be placed in a way to compliment or distract attention away from certain features on the face.